keenymcg/todo-list/README.md

 ## Features

-- Create, update, and delete tasks
+- Create, update, and delete tasks that persist across sessions due to localStorage
 - Mark tasks as completed
 - Filter tasks based on their status
 - Sort tasks by priority or due date